Barisal Express: History

 An agreement was signed between India and Bangladesh in July 2000 to re-establish the train link.
 Feasibility studies had been going on since 1994.
 The Bandhan Express is a new train recreating this route in the 21st century.
 The immigration checks have been moved to Calcutta train station to avoid losing hours waiting at the border.
+New Railway line to Barishal is being constructed, the line will bifurcate at Rupsanagar from the Mongla Port railway line & then head eastward towards Jatharpur, Sakambhuj, Bagerhat & then end at Barishal.